harshagurnani/harshagurnani.github.io/_pages/about.md

 ## News

-__Feb 2026__: I visited my _alma matter_ after nearly a decade!
+__Feb 2026__: I visited my _alma mater_ after nearly a decade!
 And gave seminars on my postdoctoral work at  Indian Institute of Science and National Centre for Biological Sciences in Bangalore.
 Thanks Abhilasha and Rishi for the invite!

 __Nov 2025__: Juncal Arbelaiz (at Princeton) and I got a second [Catalyst Grant](https://schmidtsciencefellows.org/news/catalyst-grants-boost-innovative-interdisciplinary-collaborations/_) from Schmidt Sciences to develop control-theoretic approaches for neural systems.